Explaining Autism - Philosocom's Directory on Autism

 Facial expressions and vocal tones can be enigmatic codes, leaving me prone to misinterpreting situations (speaking loudly can be regarded as yelling by myself).
 And the world's sensory ocean can be overwhelming, bombarding my senses with intensity, leading to anxiety and social fatigue, rendering me largely asocial.

 And that small talk!
-Obviously philosophizing is a far superior and more effective use of my time, that otherwise could've been invested on working on Philosocom.
+Obviously philosophizing is a far superior and more effective use of my time, that otherwise would have been invested on working on Philosocom.
 I'm a practical, hard-working man who is intending to prove certain people wrong with my vengeful altruism.

 And what I do as a philosopher myself is to respect that of which I don't understand fully.
 How can I understand an idea properly if I keep myself busy ridiculing it?